cookpete/auto-changelog/README.md

 auto-changelog --tag-pattern .+
 ```

-You can also set any option in `package.json` under the `auto-changelog` key, using camelCase options:
+You can also set any option in `package.json` under the `auto-changelog` key, using camelCase options.
+Note that `includeBranch` should be an array here, not a comma separated list:

 ```js
 {